Articles & Features

 Utopian Visions in the 1960s and 1970s

-A new wave of utopian visions characterised the decades following World War II.
+A new wave of utopian visions characterized the decades following World War II.
 On the one hand, there was a real need to rebuild cities after the wreckage of war, and on the other an urge to replace the prevailing societal ills that had fomented such catastrophic conflict in the first place.
-The 1960s and, to a lesser extent, the 1970s, conveyed feelings of optimism and possibility, a renewed spirit of community and the sense that broader possibilities than ever before existed – scientifically, politically as well as artistically.
+The 1960s and, to a lesser extent, the 1970s, conveyed feelings of optimism and possibility, a renewed spirit of community, and the sense that broader possibilities than ever before existed – scientifically, politically as well as artistically.

 Among the most radical ideas, Paolo Soleri conceived ‘arcology‘, a combination of architecture and ecology, and designed to create a democratic society.
-The Italian architect, once settled in the United States, considered life in the American suburbs unhappy, unhealthy and wasteful, and a cause of self-isolation and social degradation.
+The Italian architect, once settled in the United States, considered life in the American suburbs unhappy, unhealthy, and wasteful, and a cause of self-isolation and social degradation.
 In response he designed low-impact, highly dense structures; buildings so enormous they exist as city entities unto themselves–compact and energy-efficient volumes where private means of transport did not exist and the most convenient way to get around was walking.

 His ideal city was an organism in which everyone and everything was part of a larger whole.
 For instance, Hexahedron Arcology, one of his most visionary projects, was a sort of artificial mountain in the shape of two pyramids, one straight, one inverted, hosting 170,000 residents.

-In 1970, in the middle of the desert in central Arizona, Soleri began to build a prototype city emblematic of ‘arcology’, with the aim of maximising human interaction, enjoying nature, the use of available local resources, a minimised use of energy, and a significant reduction in waste and environmental pollution.
+In 1970, in the middle of the desert in central Arizona, Soleri began to build a prototype city emblematic of ‘arcology’, with the aim of maximising human interaction, enjoying nature, the use of available local resources, a minimized use of energy, and a significant reduction in waste and environmental pollution.
 The city, called Arcosanti, has been in construction ever since as an extreme experimental project and is one of the rare examples of utopian architecture whose realization has come close to its hypothetical model.

 Hexahedron Arcology (1969) by Paolo Soleri